NickTomlin/nicktomlin.github.io/posts/an-introduction-to-esbuild-plugins.md

 ## Why write a plugin?

-While `esbuild` does many things out of the box, there are many things it does do to maintain focus and speed.
-There is a growing list of [community plugins](https://github.com/esbuild/community-plugins) you may — like me — find yourself needing to do something that esbuild does not do out of the box.
+While `esbuild` does many things out of the box, there are many things it chooses not to do in order to maintain focus and speed.
+There is a growing list of [community plugins](https://github.com/esbuild/community-plugins) that you may — like me — find yourself needing to do something that esbuild does not do out of the box.

 A few important things to note: